 - 7. Roll out the dough on a lightly floured surface to a 1/4-inch thickness.
 Use star cutters to stamp out cookies, arranging them about 1 1/2 inches apart on the prepared sheet.
 Re-roll the scraps.
-Bake the cookies for 11 to 12 minutes or until light golden.
-Transfer to a rack to cool completely.
+Bake the cookies for 8 to 12 minutes or until light golden.
+The cookies are fragile when warm so let them cool on the baking sheet for at least 5 minutes before transferring to a wire rack to cool completely.

 - Make the chocolate drizzle